andreas-soteriou/dlinkedlist/README.md

 ## How to use the list structure

-1. Please take the moment and read the comments for each operation in the include/myllist.h.
+1. Make sure to review the comments in include/myllist.h for detailed information on each operation.
 2. Initialize list before calling any CRUD operations
 3. Delete the list at the end of it's use, to prevent memory leaks.
 5. Example code given: